ComputationalRegulatoryGenomicsICL/cageflow/README.md

 2. Improve the `input_reads.sh` script, according to Damir's comments within it.

 3. Make a "metromap" schematic of the pipeline.
 See, for example, the metromap for [nf-core/cutandrun](https://nf-co.re/cutandrun/3.2.1).

-4. Replace the current test yeast paired-end reads with real ones.

-5. Cite in `CITATIONS.md` all the tools that we used.
+4. Cite in `CITATIONS.md` all the tools that we used.

 ## Credits